-You can work with me in Oxford Circus, London.
+You can work with me in Regent Street, London.
 I work in English and Polish.

 There are a few things worth considering if you’re thinking about starting therapy with me.

-I’m a member of the Metanoia Institute (my alma mater), a registered member of the United Kingdom Council for Psychotherapy, and a graduate member of British Psychological Society (I hold master’s degree in psychology).
+I’m a member of the Metanoia Institute (my alma mater) and a registered member of the United Kingdom Council for Psychotherapy.
 What may be important for you is that I observe their codes of ethics.

 I don’t give advice or tell you what you should think or do.
 The answers are within you.
 I’m here to help you find them.